 Flatworld Solutions: Outstanding HOEPA-compliant Mortgage Services

-At FWS, we have more than 17 years of experience in helping lenders optimize their systems, procedures, policies, controls, and training in compliance to HOEPA rules and regulations.
-We have offered our mortgage services, including mortgage underwriting, loan processing, etc. to global clients at cost-effective rates.
+At FWS, we have more than 18 years of experience in helping lenders optimize their systems, procedures, policies, controls, and training in compliance to HOEPA rules and regulations.
+We have offered our mortgage support services, including mortgage underwriting services,mortgage loan processing support services, etc. to global clients at cost-effective rates.